diffblue/cbmc/doc/cprover-manual/modeling-assumptions.md

 ```

 Beware that nondeterminism cannot be used to obtain the effect of
 universal quantification in assumptions.
-As an example,
+For example:

 ```C
 int main() {